zinzloun/STunnell_RevShell/README.md

  	Certificate revocation list checked: False
 	Remote cert was issued to CN=xxxx....
 	...
-At soon as the nc listener is started on the server the client will connect immediately, stopping to print the certificate information and you should get the shell.
+At soon as the nc listener is started on the server the client will connect immediately, stopping to print the certificate information; you will get the shell.

-## Stunnell is not listening on the server
+## Stunnell service is not reachable
-In this case the client will keep to try to connect to the server.
-You won't get the certificate information printed in this case:
+In this case the client will keep to try to connect to Stunnel.
+You won't get the certificate information printed in this case, only the following line:

 	...
 	Using the following connection 192.168.1.7:9999
-As soon as sconnect will start the app will connect to the server, switching to the previous state (looping certificate info printend on the screen).
-If nc listener is also started you will get a shell
+As soon as the client can connect to Stunnel the app will switch to the previous state (looping certificate info printend on the screen).
+If nc listener is also started on the server you will get a shell.

 ## Persistence
 You can use the app as a service